apache/druid/docs/configuration/index.md

 You can use an error response transform strategy to transform error responses from within Druid services to hide internal information.
 When you specify an error response transform strategy other than `none`, Druid transforms the error responses from Druid services as follows:
  - For any query API that fails in the Router service, Druid sets the fields `errorClass` and `host` to null.
 Druid applies the transformation strategy to the `errorMessage` field.
- - For Any SQL query API, for example `POST /druid/v2/sql/...` that fails, Druid sets the fields `errorClass` and `host` to null.
+ - For any SQL query API that fails, for example `POST /druid/v2/sql/...`, Druid sets the fields `errorClass` and `host` to null.
 Druid applies the transformation strategy to the `errorMessage` field.

 ###### No error response transform strategy